 Jerry Pallotta will also be reading some of his books aloud on his YouTube channel.—>Jerry Pallotta’s YouTube Channel

-James Dean will do a few Pete the Cat read alouds starting 3/17 at 12pm EST on Instagram Stories.—>Pete the Cat Instagram
+James Dean will do a few Pete the Cat read alouds on Instagram Stories.—>Pete the Cat Instagram

 Doreen Cronin is sharing her books on her Facebook page.—>Doreen Cronin Facebook Page

-Oliver Jeffers is reading his books this week on Instagram.
+Oliver Jeffers is reading his books on Instagram.

-Peter H. Reynolds will be reading his books daily on Facebook at 12pm EST.—> Reynold’s Facebook Page
+Peter H. Reynolds will be reading his books daily on Facebook.—> Reynold’s Facebook Page

 Laura Numeroff read If You Give a Mouse a Cookie on Facebook.—>See it here.